 Next, modify the movements as needed.
 Click on any of the movements.
 From the overlay box that appears, change, add, or remove attributes.
 Click on the name of the movement in the overlay box to substitute a completely different movement.

-Finally, be sure to click the "modified" button so as not to skew the Rx'd results.
+Finally, be sure to click the "Modified" button so as not to skew the Rx'd results.
 You'll also notice that as you adjust the workout above, the description below automatically gets updated with your version of the workout.
-In the example below, I've substituted pull-ups for ring rows and I've made the thruster 35#.
+In the example below, I've substituted pull-ups for ring rows and I've made the Thrusters 35# instead of 65#.
 The description reflects that.

 **The notes section is also a good place to cite exactly how you scaled the workout, so feel free to write as much as you need to know for the next time.